Restorative Dentistry — Sachse, TX

 Your smile says a lot about who you are, and when you experience decay or dental damage, it can be hard to find a reason to share that smile.
-That’s why Dr. Rottman and the Sachse Family Dentistry team offer a wide array of restorative dentistry services to repair dental damage and help you regain your confidence.
-If you’re in need of smile repair, call our team right away.
+That’s why Dr. Rottman and the Sachse Family Dentistry at Woodbridge team offer a wide array of restorative dentistry services to repair dental damage and help you regain your confidence.
+If you’re in need of restorative dentistry in Sachse, TX, call our team right away.
 Our Sachse dental office is easily accessible for families from Sachse, Wylie and Murphy.

 Dental crowns and fixed bridges allow us to repair damaged teeth or replace one or more consecutive lost teeth.
 Crowns are restorations that fit completely over the top of a damaged tooth, restoring lost structure and protecting what’s left.
 A fixed bridge is made of a series of fused-together dental crowns that replace lost teeth.
 We provide high quality crowns and bridges in a variety of materials to meet any patient need.